Oticon Hearing Aids Pricing and Value

 Oticon Hearing Aids — Styles and Devices

 Oticon offers several styles of hearing aids depending on whether you prefer BTE or in-the-ear (ITE) support.
 ITE aids have several variations, which we have outlined below.
 They are best for those who want discreet support and have mild to severe hearing loss.
 ITE aids are not ideal for older adults who have trouble with small devices or with dementia.
 Because they are so small, it can be difficult to adjust and remove the hearing aids.
-BTE ear styles are easy to adjust and best for those with mild to severe loss.
+BTE styles are easy to adjust and best for those with mild to severe loss.
+BTE hearing aids can also be programmed to provide the most power for people with severe or profound hearing loss.
 Your hearing care professional can help you choose the ideal style for your needs and ear anatomy.
 We’ll cover some of Oticon’s most popular hearing aids.

 Hearing aid style Best for Real Intent Xceed Zircon CROS Own

-Behind-the-ear (BTE) Easy adjusting, mild to severe loss Yes No Yes Yes No No
+BTE Easy adjusting, mild to severe hearing loss Yes No Yes Yes No No

-In-the-ear (ITE) Custom-fit, mild to severe No No No No No Yes
+ITE Custom-fit, mild to severe hearing loss No No No No No Yes

-Invisible-in-the-canal (IIC) Invisible support, mild to moderately severe loss No No No No Yes
+Invisible-in-the-canal (IIC) Invisible support, mild to moderately severe hearing loss No No No No Yes Yes

-Receiver-in-the-ear (RITE) Discreet support, mild to severe loss Yes Yes No Yes Yes No
+Receiver-in-the-ear (RITE), mini-RITE Discreet support, mild to severe hearing loss Yes Yes No Yes Yes No

 Completely-in-the-canal (CIC) Small and discreet support, mild to moderately severe loss No No No No Yes

-Half Shell Wireless connectivity, mild to severe loss No No No No No Yes
+Half shell Wireless connectivity, mild to severe hearing loss No No No No No Yes

-Full Shell Simple to handle, wireless connectivity, mild to severe loss No No No No No Yes
+Full shell Simple to handle, wireless connectivity, mild to severe hearing loss No No No No No Yes

-Below, we’ll cover some of Oticon’s popular hearing aid families.
+Below we’ll cover some of Oticon’s popular hearing aid families.
 Each family is designed for a certain type of hearing loss and includes unique features.
-You’ll find that each type comes in various styles, colors, and sizes.
+Each type comes in various styles, colors and sizes.

 Oticon Real

-Oticon’s Real hearing aids represent a technological advancement over Oticon’s discontinued More line.
-These hearing aids are built with Oticon’s RealSound technology to provide superior speech clarity, fuller access to sound, and less listening effort.
+Oticon’s Real hearing aids represent a technological advancement over the brand’s discontinued More line.
+The hearing aids are built with Oticon’s RealSound technology to provide superior speech clarity, fuller access to sound and less listening effort.
+The devices come in four styles and nine colors.

 Oticon Intent

 As the name implies, Oticon Intent hearing aids include user-intent sensors that intuit and prioritize important sounds.
-That improves your ability to have conversations in very challenging listening environments, like stadiums and conference halls.
+That improves your ability to have conversations in very challenging listening environments, such as stadiums and conference halls.
 Intent hearing aids respond to head movements.
-It not only provides heightened speech clarity, but it also enables an easy conversational flow in group situations.
+They not only provide heightened speech clarity, but also enable an easy conversational flow in group situations.
+The hearing aids are designed to address hearing loss from slight to profound, and they’re a good choice for people who want streamlined options or are less comfortable with technology.
+Intent devices have only one push button control to use for programming and volume control.
+They’re also equipped with telecoils that help you hear more effectively in looped facilities, such as airports and theatres.

 Intent’s advanced features include Oticon’s second-generation Deep Neural Network (DNN).
 DNN has been trained on millions of sound environments to identify and separate important sounds from background noise.

-Intent is Oticon’s smallest miniRITE hearing aid to date.
-Like Oticon Real, Oticon Intent features hands-free calling, easy streaming from smart devices, and all-around customizations and real-time hearing aid adjustments through the Opticon Companion app.
+Like Oticon Real, Oticon Intent features hands-free calling, easy streaming from smart devices, and all-around customizations and real-time hearing aid adjustments through the Oticon Companion app.

 Oticon Xceed

-Available in two styles and seven different colors to match hair color and skin tone, the Oticon Xceed makes BTE hearing aids discreet.
-This powerful hearing aid is ideal if you experience severe to profound hearing loss.
-They provide optimal sound differentiation, giving you a full spectrum of your current sound environment and the ability to focus on various speakers while still hearing other sounds.
+Oticon Xceed is the brand’s most powerful option.
+It is designed for people with severe to profound hearing loss.
+Despite its power level, it is small and discreet.
+Xceed is available in two styles and seven colors to match hair color and skin tone.
+The hearing aid provides optimal sound differentiation, giving you a full spectrum of your current sound environment and the ability to focus on various speakers while still hearing other sounds.

-The Oticon Xceed also connects to your Apple devices through Bluetooth, making streaming sound from your favorite TV shows and music platforms simple.
+The Oticon Xceed also connects to your Apple devices and select Android devices through Bluetooth, making it simple to stream sound from your favorite TV shows and music platforms.
 You can also control the hearing aids on your smartphone with the Oticon ON App.
-The two styles, Xceed SP and Xceed UP, are both water and dust-resistant, great for wearers who spend time outdoors.
+The two styles — Xceed SP and Xceed UP — are both water- and dust-resistant, which is great for wearers who spend time outdoors.

 Oticon Zircon